 When a cluster member determines that it is no longer in the cluster quorum, the LRM waits for a new quorum to form.
-As long as there is no quorum the node cannot reset the watchdog.
-This will trigger a reboot after the watchdog times out (this happens after 60 seconds).
+Until there is a cluster quorum, the node cannot reset the watchdog.
+If there are active services on the node, or if the LRM or CRM process is not scheduled or is killed, this will trigger a reboot after the watchdog has timed out (this happens after 60 seconds).